 Profits are usually calculated by deducting business expenditure from trading income with the resulting net profits being charged to tax at 19%.

-Other tax deductions, for example on qualifying capital expenditure and research & development may also be available to reduce the company’s taxable profits.
+Other tax deductions, for example on qualifying capital expenditure and research & development may also be available.

 If a company has a taxable trading turnover above the VAT registration threshold of (currently) £85,000 pa, it will need to register and charge VAT on its sales.
 It will be able to deduct VAT it has been charged on goods and services it has purchased.

 As an employer a limited company will need to pay employer’s National Insurance Contributions on wages and salaries it pays to its employees.

 Once you’ve chosen what type of company you would like to form, and many will begin by opting for a private limited company, there are a few simple steps that need to be followed:

 With these decisions taken and the information reported to Companies House your company can be set up in a matter of a few hours.
 For more detailed information, please refer to our guide on how to set up a limited company.